How To Get Your First 1,000 Users

 That's why it's so important to get those first 1,000 users, then use them to grow beyond.

-If you're thinking, "how many users can I even get?" it's time to do some competitor intelligence.
+By the way, if you're thinking, "how many users can I even get?" it's probably a good time to do some competitor intelligence.

 1,000 Users the "Easy" Way